 Why when I press the momentary switch does the collector LED stay on?
 I'm using a 330 resistor for the collector, 1k for the base, and feeding 5v into the circuit.
 (Iv tried flipping the transistor to see if I had it backwards).
-The goal is to press the switch and only have the emitter LED on20180724_222014.jpg 20180724_222003.jpg
+The goal is to press the switch and only have the emitter LED on

 The problem is that, when the transistor is turned on (saturated) the collector and emitter voltages are nearly the same, so both LEDs have the same voltage and both light.